rondlite/reaction-docs/website/versioned_docs/version-1.14.0/installation-docker-development.md

 (If you are asked to run a command to create a network, then do so and retry.)

-This will start a MongoDB container, a Reaction Meteor container, and a Reaction Node container, with necessary links between them and environment variables for local development.
+This will start a MongoDB container, a Demand Meteor container, and a Demand Node container, with necessary links between them and environment variables for local development.
 The containers will start in the background.

 Since the Meteor app is much slower to start than the Node app, you may want to start only the Node app, especially if you are doing development that doesn't require Meteor code.